guru-bandike/Social-Media-API/README.md

 ## Project Description

 **Social Media API** is a backend application designed to support social media platforms.
-It provides essential functionalities such as user authentication, post management, commenting, liking, friendships, OTP-based password resets and passoword hashing, ensuring a seamless and secure user experience.
+It provides essential functionalities such as user authentication, post management, commenting, liking, friendships, OTP-based password resets and password hashing, ensuring a seamless and secure user experience.

 ## Key Features

-- **User Authentication:** Secure signup, login, and logout functionalities, including multi-device logout support.
+- **User Authentication:** Secure signup, login, and logout functionalities, including multi-device logout and active sessions with device info support.
 - **Post Management:** Full CRUD capabilities for posts with ownership restrictions.
 - **Comment System:** Add, update, and delete comments with ownership and permissions management.
 - **Like Functionality:** Toggle likes on posts and comments with metadata support.